-Cheesecake is a sweet dessert that is a mixture of fresh soft cheese, cream cheese or cottage cheese, eggs and sugar on a crust made from crushed graham crackers, crushed cookies, pastry or sponge cake.
+This sweet dessert mixes fresh soft cheese, cream cheese or cottage cheese, eggs, and sugar to create a base.
+The crust is made from crushed graham crackers, crushed cookies, pastry or sponge cake.
 Pumpkin may be added to cheesecake recipes in various ways.
 For example, it may be swirled throughout, mixed thoroughly with all ingredients or layered.
-Cheesecakes can be prepared baked or unbaked, flavored and are often served topped with fruit, fruit sauce, chocolate or whipped cream.
+Bakers prepare cheesecakes both baked or unbaked.
+Some bakers flavor cheesecakes and top them with fruit, fruit sauce, chocolate or whipped cream.

 An ancient form of cheesecake may have been a popular dish in ancient Greece.
-It has been found that the earliest attested mention of cheesecake is by the Greek physician, Aegimus, who wrote a book on the art of making cheesecakes.
+The earliest attested mention of cheesecake is by the Greek physician, Aegimus.
+He wrote a book on the art of making cheesecakes.

 James Kraft developed a form of pasteurized cream cheese in 1912.
-In 1928, Kraft acquired the Philadelphia trademark and marketed pasteurized Philadelphia Cream Cheese which is now the most commonly used cheese for this creamy dessert and many other recipes.
+In 1928, Kraft acquired the Philadelphia trademark and marketed pasteurized Philadelphia Cream Cheese.
+In fact, bakers us Philadelphia cream cheese more than any other to make cheesecake than any other.

 North America has several different styles of cheesecakes: